 Top Things to Do in Kithulgala

-1. White Water Rafting on the Kelani River
+1. Whitewater rafting on the Kelani River

-- Cost: Around $25-$30 per person, depending on the operator.
+- Cost: Approximately $25-$30 per person and varies by operator.

 2. Explore the Belilena Cave